Tremontaine/flux-ui/README.md

 4. Open `http://localhost:3589` in your browser.

+**Note:** The Node.js server is required for the application to work.
+It acts as a proxy between your browser and the BFL API to avoid CORS issues.
+The application cannot be run by simply opening the HTML file in a browser.

 ## Usage

 1. Enter your API key from BFL (get one at https://blackforestlabs.ai if you don't have one)